tdc77/New-AB-PLC-Python-data-collection/README.md

 THIS IS STILL UNDER CONSTRUCTION:

 Working on only getting data when the data changes so your not getting duplicates.
-Saving in a separate folder instead of same folder as program. checkbox for new sheet creatio.
+Saving in a separate folder instead of same folder as program. checkbox for new sheet creation.